Pingpayio/ping-subscription-service/ARCHITECTURE.md

 The Shade Agent is a Worker Agent running in a TEE on Phala Cloud.
 It includes:

 1. **Key Management Module**:
-   - Securely generates and stores seeds for keypairs
+   - Securely stores user-provided private keys in the TEE
-   - Derives keypairs when needed for transactions
+   - Retrieves keys when needed for transactions
+   - Ensures keys are only accessible within the TEE
    - Implements secure key rotation if needed

 2. **Subscription Monitor**: